go-zepto/zepto/docs/README.md

-# zepto ⚡️
+# Quickstart

 Zepto is a lightweight framework for the development of microservices & web services in golang.

 As an opinionated framework, zepto proposes to have a quick setup and with the greatest needs for the development of modern microservices.
+But not only that.
+It is a framework prepared for the development of complete web applications.

 See below some of our features: